 As I went over CNR’s financial results and management messages, I saw that the management aims to continue to reduce its fuel costs and improve fuel efficiency.
 This will help CNR’s bottom line.
 In addition, crude-by-rail shipments are expected to continue to increase in 2020, so I expect CNR’s revenues to continue to grow, and as a result, continue to grow its dividends.

 There you have it, the eight dividend-paying stocks mentioned above are my dividend stock consideration for 2020.
+It shouldn’t come as a surprise that some of these picks are from my list of top Canadian dividend stocks.
 I plan to monitor the stock price and add shares throughout 2020.
 Unless price for these stocks go bananas and jump significantly, I feel pretty comfortable doing lump sum purchases.

 Dear readers, what do you think about my 2020 dividend stock consideration?
 What dividend paying stock are you monitoring?